-The best bank accounts with multiple currency support are designed to provide a good interest rate on savings, supply a strong online and mobile banking app, all while reducing the foreign exchange costs associated with international banking.
+The best bank accounts with multiple currency support are designed to provide a good interest rate on savings (in multiple currencies), supply a debit card with low FX fees, supply a strong online and mobile banking app, all while reducing the foreign exchange costs associated with international banking.
 By running through options provided by both major banks and challenger fintechs, this guide will serve two purposes – to determine the best banks for immigrants in the UK and the best UK bank account for Brits living overseas.

 Which International Multi-Currency Bank Account is for me?